Onit Documentation

 • A sibling relationship from the Country-Permission Record to the Contracts Record.

-Gotcha: If you are trying to provide access between a chain of three Apps related with HasMany and BelongsTo, you must configure an Inherited Role to the "grandparent" App to the "grandchild" App in the chain.
+Gotcha: If you are trying to provide access between a chain of three Apps related to HasMany and BelongsTo, you must configure an Inherited Role from the "grandparent" App to the "grandchild" App in the chain.

-Again, this is an especially complex Security Chain set up, but it’s important to know that it’s an option.
-For this tutorial, we’ll keep it simple and create a Security Chain between only two Apps (not three).
+Again, this is an especially complex Security Chain set up, but it’s important to know it’s an option.
+We’ll keep this tutorial simple and create a Security Chain between only two Apps (not three).

-For the Inherited Role's Mapping property, we need to tell our app how to find the other app(s) that it’s supposed to inherit roles from.
+For the Inherited Role's Mapping property, we need to tell our app how to find the other app(s) from which it’s supposed to inherit roles.
 In our example -- where we just need to map from the current app to a single sibling app -- this is pretty easy.
-Simply enter the name of the ManyToMany Fields that relate our two apps together (remember sibling apps must each have a ManyToMany Field and those Fields must be named the same in both apps.)
-For our example, we named our ManyToMany Fields contracts_countriespermissions, so we’ll enter exactly that in our Inherited Role’s Mapping property.
+Simply enter the name of the ManyToMany Fields that relate our two apps together (remember, sibling apps must each have a ManyToMany Field, and those Fields must be named the same in both apps.)
+For example, we called our ManyToMany Fields contracts_countriespermissions, so we’ll enter exactly that in our Inherited Role’s Mapping property.

 Note that the task of mapping between apps becomes a little more complex when creating Security Chains between more than two apps or between apps with parent-child relationships.
 Refer to the table below to find the appropriate Mapping property syntax for your use case: